oduwsdl/MementoEmbed/README.md

 A tool to create [oEmbed](https://oembed.com/)-compatible embeddable cards for mementoes to summarize archival collections.

+**⚠️ NOTE: This tool is still in its early prototyping stage!**

 ## Run Using Docker

-Download the coad and build an image as follwoing:
+Download the code and build an image as follwoing:

 ```
 $ git clone https://github.com/oduwsdl/MementoEmbed.git